-It is uncertain how many small businesses may be affected by the proposed rule changes.
-However, the belief is that these proposed rule changes will make it easier for small businesses to enter into the regulated marihuana market.
+It is uncertain how many small businesses may be affected by the proposed rules.
+However, the belief is that these proposed rules will make it easier for small businesses to enter into the regulated marihuana market.

 B. Describe how the agency established differing compliance or reporting requirements or timetables for small businesses under the rules after projecting the required reporting, record-keeping, and other administrative costs.